lukasz-bromirski/sp-security/README.md

-# Service Provider security materials and references
+# Service Provider security reference materials

 Collected, groomed and maintained by Łukasz Bromirski.
 Feel free to use and share :)

 Copy of the https://null0.pl repository.